andre-abadi/brief-burner/README.md

 # brief-burner
-PowerShell script that recursively checks directory for Bates numbers
+- PowerShell script that recursively checks directory for Bates numbers
+- Designed to be compatible back to PowerShell v4 and onwards